PedroTroller/PhpCSFixer-Custom-Fixers/README.md

 ## PedroTroller/single_line_comment

-Collapse/expand PHP single line comments
+PHP comments on a single line MUST BE reduced or expanded (according to the specified strategy)

 **DEPRECATED**
 replaced by `single_line_comment_style`.